 Since completing my Masters in 2017, I have frequently sang as a soloist around various UK locations in classical genres, and more casually in jazz and blues in smaller venues.
 In October 2017, I won a competition to sing with Celtic Woman as part of their 'Voices of Angels' tour, singing 'The Prayer' as a solo at The London Palladium.

 I am now pursuing a career as a soprano specialising in classical and operatic song, whilst enjoying performing folk, jazz and easy listening.
-I teach singing privately to complement my performing, and love the sense of achievement of seeing my students achieve their musical goals.
+I teach singing lessons and acting lessons complement my performing, and love the sense of achievement of seeing my students achieve their musical and performative goals.

 At the heart of all that I do is my passion for singing with a purpose to educate and raise awareness, stemming from my incredibly close bond with my sister, which will always be the reason I perform.